 The submarine of today (his second) has seen all trials and errors and I felt completely confident.

-You see, the problem with my anxiety of diving is that I feel I am completely out of my element.
+You see, the problem with my anxiety about diving is that I feel I am completely out of my element.
 If anything goes wrong with any of the apparatuses on me, I feel helpless and useless.
 Even though I was about to embark to depths beyond my comprehension to a world that I am totally unfamiliar with, I knew that I was in the best hands possible with a man that was TOTALLY in his element and I didn’t have a single inkling of doubt!

-From the outside the submarine looks tiny, but surprisingly enough the passenger chamber was quite spacious.
+From the outside, the submarine looks tiny, but surprisingly enough, the passenger chamber was quite spacious.
 My son and I had plenty of moving area and could have had one other person easily with us.
-Karl never gets in to that section, he stands in another chamber navigating and pointing out all the cool stuff we were looking at.
-He has a huge lens like window that makes everything seem much closer than it is and another window right below it to show you the true dimensions of what you are looking at.
+Karl never gets into that section, he stands in another chamber, navigating and pointing out all the cool stuff we were looking at.
+He has a huge lens-like window that makes everything seem much closer than it is and another window right below it to show you the true dimensions of what you are looking at.

 Once the lights went on we were able to see more of our surrounding:

-Sponges under water were all over the place
+Sponges underwater were all over the place